 Spring or later summer

-Direct into growing site in well prepared soil.
+Teasel seeds can be sown direct into growing site in well prepared soil.

 Seedlings can be transplanted if required and this likes most garden soils.

 Prepare a nursery bed well in advance, ensuring that it is weed free.
 Choose a time for sowing when the soil does not stick to your shoes but is moist below the surface and fairly dry on top.
 The soil should be crumbly and even.
 Rake the surface after a light treading.

 Mark out drills in the nursery bed or mark out an area for scattering the seed to rake in afterwards.
 Rows should be approximately 30cm apart and clearly labelled at the end.

 Sow the seed carefully and thinly, aiming to get a seed every 2cm (3/4") and then gently rake the soil to cover, and firm with the back of the rake.
 Water gently if the weather is dry for a period, but do not water too often as this will encourage the roots to form just below the surface and you will be watering all summer long to save your plants.
 Aim to encourage the root to look further down for water, and you will have a more relaxed summer and a finer show of flowers in the long run.

 When the plants have formed their first pair of true leaves, thin the plants to 10cm (4") apart and firm the soil around the bases.